• Skip to primary navigation

 Friends of the Paddock

-The site has a local Friends group called the Friends of the Paddock.
-The group’s efforts have made a significant contribution to improving and shaping the site over the years.
+The site has a local Friends group called Friends of the Paddock.
+The Friends have made a significant contribution to improving and shaping the site over the years.
 The modern Friends was established in 2017, however there have been previous groups existing in the years prior to that.
+FOP is independent from TCV and the Council, and acts as a voice for the local community on Paddock matters.
+Want to join this group, and share your thoughts and insights about the site?
+Join the group’s Facebook page: Friends of the Paddock.

 TCV and the Paddock

-TCV have been tasked by Haringey Council with writing a 21 year management plan for the site.
-This plan will identify key habitats and how to protect and enhance them.
-This will include working towards Local Nature Reserve status for the site, to benefit both people and wildlife in the future.
+The Conservation Volunteers (TCV) have been tasked by Haringey Council to write a long term, 21 year management plan for the site.
+This plan has identified key habitats and how to protect and enhance them.
+The team are also working to secure Local Nature Reserve status for the site, to benefit both people and wildlife long into the future.

 In addition to this plan, TCV are involving the local community including the Friends of the Paddock, residents, community groups and schools in developing the site.